transentis/bptk_py/README.md

 ## Changelog

+### 1.0.0
+1.0 Release!
+Lots of new features, especially for the SD component

+* SD Compiler: Arrays and Array Operators (MIN,MAX,SUM,MEAN,SELF,SIZE) are fully supported now.
+Furthermore we added more statistical operators (COMBINATIONS,BETA,BINOMIAL,FACTORIAL) and mathematical operators (ARCSIN,ARCCOS,ARCTAN)

 ### 0.9.0
 We removed the JavaScript SD Compiler and programmed a whole new transpiler that converts XMILE to Python __in Python__ to obtain large performance increases and stability when working with XMILE models.
 No longer you will need Node.js for transpiling models into Python.
 * With the new XMILE Transpiler, we also ship support for the following XMILE operators: SMTH1, TREND